robertbullen/xmas-clues/README.md

 ## Deployment

-Deployment consists of the following steps:
+Deploying the app consists of the following steps:

 1. Assign the `BASE_URL` variable in `generate-qr-codes.sh` to the address of the website that will serve this project.
 2. Run `yarn build` to generate the QR codes sheet.